 - Tomatoes -- both raw and cooked

-It's not clear whether lycopene actually helps prevent prostate cancer, and recent studies have not been able to show that it does.
+It isn’t clear whether lycopene actually helps prevent prostate cancer.
+Recent studies haven’t been able to show that it does.

 Testing for Prostate Cancer

 Testing or screening for prostate cancer can help find the disease earlier.
 But experts disagree on when and if this testing should be done.

 The American Cancer Society recommends that men talk to their doctor before having a test to check for prostate cancer.
 Men need to understand the risks and benefits of testing.
 Then, the man and their doctor can decide whether to proceed with testing using a PSA test (a blood test that can screen for prostate cancer) and digital rectal exam.